Rhode Island Works is Rhode Island’s cash assistance program for families with children up to age 18 as well as pregnant women.

 Other benefits include health coverage, child care assistance, food assistance through SNAP, and employment support services for enrolled parents.

-Typically, eligible families of three with zero income may receive $554 each month in cash benefits.
-This cash assistance is limited to no more than 24 months out of any 60 month period with a lifetime total of 48 months.1
+This cash assistance is, however, limited to no more than 24 months out of any 60 month period with a lifetime total of 48 months.1

 Families who reach a time limit may apply for a “hardship extension” based on disability, homelessness, domestic violence, or statewide economic conditions.
 Two additional extensions of 3 months each may be granted.

 You may apply for RI Works online at HealthSource RI or in person at your local DHS office.
-An eligibility worker will set up an interview to screen your likely eligibility.
+Once your application is received, an eligibility worker will set up a face-to-face interview to screen your likely eligibility.

 Because the overall goal of RI Works is to encourage families to work and become self-sufficient, most parents are required to participate in job search.